 b) Molten Salt Reactor

-c) Pressurized Water Reactor
+c) Pressurised Water Reactor

 d) Sodium-cooled Fast Reactor